condor2/Opencart_30xx/README.md

 - Admin Product List Image Popup

 ## Note
 This version is not supported by Opencart.
-You need to have PHP 7.4 to use this version.
+You need to have PHP 7.4 to use this version.<br>
-Should work just fine on PHP 8.0
+Should work just fine on PHP 8.0<br>
 Not compatible with PHP 8.1

 ## LICENSE